 Ensure that the installation and configuration of servers meets hardware and operating system requirements.

 Ensure that no other software is using the local ports required by Signiant SDCX Server.

-Allocate and configure either a publicly routable IP address or a private IP address using NAT if using port forwarding.
+Allocate and configure either a publicly routable IP address or a custom IP address using NAT if using port forwarding.

 Ensure the server's IP address is static to minimize outage time if network configuration changes.